 The Good Samaritan Society, a Lutheran Social Service Organization, is a not-for-profit, registered charity with over 65 years of experience providing specialized health and community care services in innovative and caring environments.

-There are also three 10-bed dementia care cottages at Good Samaritan South Ridge Village; 10 of the beds are continuing care, 10 of the beds are designated supportive living dementia and 10 of the beds are private supportive living dementia.
+There are also three 10-bed dementia care cottages at Good Samaritan South Ridge Village; 10 of the beds are continuing care and 20 of the beds are designated supportive living dementia.
 Our dementia cottages are unique duplexes designed to create a home-like setting for up to 10 dementia clients in each cottage.
 Each side of the duplex has 5 bedrooms, living room with fireplace, kitchen, and secure access to the fenced yard.
 Clients are included in the events of daily living to the extent that they are accustomed and able.

 The care component of the dementia care program is based more on a social rather than a medical model of care.
 Personal autonomy and competencies are emphasized.
 Residents can participate in daily activities associated with a home-like environment.
 These kinds of opportunities are difficult, if not impossible, to offer in large care centres.

 Key elements of this model of care are:

 Admissions are coordinated by the Alberta Health Services Placement Coordinator in Medicine Hat 403-528-8000